travis-ci/docs-travis-ci-com/user/triggering-builds.md

 ---
-title: Triggering builds through the API
+title: Triggering builds with the API
 permalink: /user/triggering-builds/
 layout: en
 ---

-Trigger Travis CI builds using the API (*v3 only*) by sending a POST request to `/repo/{slug|id}/requests`.
+Trigger Travis CI builds using V3 of the Travis CI API by sending a POST request to `/repo/{slug|id}/requests`.

-Before using the Travis CI API you need to use the [command line client](https://github.com/travis-ci/travis.rb#readme) to get an API token:
+Before using the Travis CI API, get an authorization token from the  [command line client](https://github.com/travis-ci/travis.rb#readme):

 ```bash
 travis login --org
 travis token --org
 ```

 If you are using Travis CI with a private repository use `--pro` instead of `--org` and use `https://api.travis-ci.com` for all endpoints.
+See the [API V3 Getting Started Guide](https://developer.travis-ci.org/gettingstarted) for more information.

-Here is a script for sending a minimal request to the master branch of the `travis-ci/travis-core` repository:
+Here is a script for sending a minimal request to the master branch of the `travis-ci/travis-core` repository.

+> If you want to run any of the examples scripts yourself, change the `xxxxxx` in the example to the authentication token you generated and change the repository slug to your own repository.

 ```bash
 body='{